Thinking about taking piano lessons?

 8. Creates opportunities to bond with new friends and collaborate with like-minded people.

-All ages are welcome.
-I teach kids as young as 5 years old, and have taught all ages from 5 and up, including adults.
+Ages 5 and up.
+I teach all ages, from 5 and up, including adults.
 I use different methods and materials depending on the student's age, current skills/abilities, and his or her goals.

 Where do I go for the lessons?